 tracing of close contacts.
 Each LPHA is responsible for establishing criteria.
 Johnson County Community Health Services refers to CDC guidelines, and defines close

-- Within 6 feet of a known COVID-positive individual for 15 minutes or more without
+- Within 6 feet of a known COVID-positive individual for 15 minutes or more, with or

 - Provided care at home to someone who is sick with COVID-19

 - Direct physical contact with a COVID-positive individual (hugged or kissed)